top of page

 On the upper level, we remodelled the glass balustrade by removing several sections making more space.
 The wire fence with a gate now allows access to the planter, which links both levels and makes an attractive barrier.

-The drive was paved with porcelain tiles and decorated with soft, moveable lights and large, angular containers on wheels.
-This makes the whole space completely flexible.
+The front was paved with porcelain tiles.
+Moveable lights and large, angular containers on wheels make the whole space completely flexible.